skccmygit/ra-java-framework-work-batch/README.en.md

     - **Password**: qwer1234!

-- Test Connection**: Check the connection to ensure you can access the MySQL server.
+- Test Connection: Check the connection to ensure you can access the MySQL server.
   You maybe need to set 'allowPublicKeyRetrieval=true' if necessary.

 Once the connection is successful, you can use the graphical interface of the IDE to manage databases, perform SQL